How Technology and Social Media Influences Body Image

 Many individuals are unaware of the unrealistic standards of beauty that are often idealized in media.
 Becoming educated with media literacy can be instrumental in helping young people evaluate advertising content more critically .
 Local schools and colleges may offer these types of programs that can offer greater understanding into the complexities of media and advertising.

 Parents, caregivers, family members, and friends can all play a powerful role by advocating for and promoting positive body image.
 Constructive and affirmative actions are instrumental for establishing a strong foundation for life.
+Living and promoting body acceptance at any size, weight, or shape is a beautiful message to share with own family and society as a whole.

 Many advocacy groups, such as the Eating Disorder Coalition, have goals of promoting legislation at the federal level, which will bring greater transparency to advertising and marketing.
 You can help the cause of these groups by joining their efforts and becoming an advocate!
+This is a wonderful way to involve children and teenagers in a cause that is greater than themselves, helping them understand the bigger picture and how millions are impacted by an unregulated advertising market.

 Eating disorders are severe psychiatric illnesses with unforgiving consequences.
 While we cannot be shielded from the multiple ways that the media falsifies beauty and body images, we can have a greater understanding about how to filter the messages that are continually transcribed.